Dowell-Lab/srworkshop/day10/worksheets/Day10_accessing_a_new_supercomputer.md

  2) They may charge you for storage
  3) THe may charge you a yearly fee

+Alternatively, your country may have a super computer that they share. https://access-ci.org/ is a NSF wide super computer for the USA.

 ## Working on supercomputers

 ### Log in